tno-terminology-design/tev2-specifications/docs/spec-tools/12-trrt.md

 3. **identify the [MRG entry](@) associated with the `id` field of the [TermRef](@)**.
 Get the [MRG](@) from the location specified by the URL `<scopedir>`/`<glossarydir>`/`<mrgfile>` (which are all in the context of [scope](@) as identified by the `scopetag` variable).
 The [MRG entry](@) will be [identified](@) by a process that starts with the set of all [entries](mrg-entry@) that exist in the selected [MRG](@), and then weeding out any non-matching [entries](mrg-entry@) by applying the following steps:
     - since `term` must be present, all [entries](mrg-entry@) are removed whose `term` field differs from the `term` variable;
-    - then, if the variable `termtype` is present, all [entries](mrg-entry@) whose `termtype` field has a different value from what that variable holds, are removed from the set;
+    - then, if the variable `termtype` is present, all [entries](mrg-entry@) whose `termType` field has a different value from what that variable holds, are removed from the set;
     - If the resulting set contains exactly one [MRG entry](@), this is the one that is selected; otherwise, a warning is raised.

 ### Rewriting the Term Ref with a Renderable Ref